JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+// ANSWER: the value of joeAccount.balance is 50, and the value of `joeOtherAccount.balance' of is 100.
+After the copy is made values assigned to the original struct do not transfer.

 ### Question 10